We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Using Fibonacci to identify resistance levels on Bitcoin.

 They can be used to give traders somewhat reliable markers for entry and exit points.
 The Fibonacci retracement’s most important level is the 0.618 ratio.
 This is considered the “golden ratio” in both nature and trading.
-This tends to be the last level of resistance from sellers during an uptrend, where they eventually are overwhelmed by buyers and the upwards momentum reappears.
+This tends to be the last level of resistance from sellers during an uptrend, where they eventually are overwhelmed by buyers, and the upward momentum reappears.
 The inverse is true during a downtrend too.

 2. To find trade entry and exit levels